mateus-aleixo/mateus-aleixo/README.md

 # 💫 About Me:
 Hello!
 My name is Mateus Aleixo and I am studying computer science.
-I am looking forward to the opportunities and challenges that my studies in computer science will bring, and I am eager to make a positive impact in the world through my work.
+I am looking forward to the opportunities and challenges that my studies will bring, and I am eager to make a positive impact in the world through my work.

 ## 🌐 Socials: